 Retirement Share Classes.
 An amount equal to the total Signature Services Cost associated with providing services to Class R1, Class R2, Class R3, Class R4, and Class R5 shares of the Trust and all other John Hancock affiliated funds for which it serves as transfer agent is allocated pro-rata based upon assets of all such shares in the aggregate, without regard to fund or class.
-In addition, payments made to intermediaries and/or record keepers under Class R

-Service plans will be made by each relevant fund on a fund- and class- specific basis pursuant to the applicable plan.
-The Fund does not offer Class R1, Class R2, Class R3, Class R4, or Class R5 shares.
+In addition, payments made to intermediaries and/or record keepers under Class R Service plans will be made by each relevant fund on a fund- and class- specific basis pursuant to the applicable plan.

 Municipal Bond Funds.
 An amount equal to the total Signature Services Cost associated with providing services to Class A, Class B, Class C, and Class I shares of all John Hancock affiliated municipal bond funds for which it serves as transfer agent, including out-of-pocket expenses for Subtransfer Agency Fees, is allocated pro-rata based upon assets of all such shares in the aggregate, without regard to fund or class.
-John Hancock municipal bond funds currently only offer Class A, Class B, Class C, Class I shares, and Class R6 shares.
-The allocation of Signature Services Costs for Class R6 shares of these funds is described above.
+John Hancock municipal bond funds currently only offer Class A, Class B, Class C, Class I, and Class R6 shares.
+The allocation of Signature Services Costs for Class R6 shares of the municipal bond funds is described above.
 The Trust currently does not offer any municipal bond funds.